lolomokakus/LHAudio/README.md

 ## Status
 The Python module, written by Ludvig, is currently usable, even though it could use some tweaking.

 The GUI, in the progress of being written by Hugo, is still in an early phase.
-All we can say for certain is that it will use [PyQt](https://www.riverbankcomputing.com/software/pyqt/intro).
+All we can say for certain is that it will use [PyQt](https://www.riverbankcomputing.com/software/pyqt/intro). ***I sure hope an intial version is uploaded soon.***

 For more detailed information, check TODO.md.